sachit3022/TextGen/README.md

 Why did I choose A to be -I because we dont want to loose information from along the context, and also ubserving that one you initialse A to be this matrix the gradient will be very smal.
 The best perfromance I have obtained is from fixing the A to be I and not training. ( we dont want to decay $A^N$ thats the reason to choose A to -I) and once we choose this initialisation training stabilises and even if train A the gradients are small and the A remains close to -I)

+### Results

+In this section we compare the best models of small and large and we will write a